linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 derivatives, which would have reduced the currency risk faced by the corporation.

 In this article, we'll look at the three major currency derivatives: options, forwards, and futures.
 Although these derivatives are used to reduce the risk in international trade, they can also be used to speculate in foreign exchange, a risky proposition that has received much media attention.
-A common misconception

-tion is that derivatives are inherently mysterious, highly risky, and complex.
+A common misconception is that derivatives are inherently mysterious, highly risky, and complex.
 On the contrary, the basic ideas underlying derivatives are not difficult to understand; indeed, futures and options can be understood as combinations of the simplest derivative, the forward contract.
-Moreover, derivatives are not neces

-sarily very risky and can be used to reduce the risk inherent in other investments.
+Moreover, derivatives are not necessarily very risky and can be used to reduce the risk inherent in other investments.

 ## FORWARD CONTRACTS

 One way for the company to lock in the exchange rate in one year is to enter into a forward contract.
 A forward contract is an agreement to buy or sell a specific quantity of currency at a predetermined dollar price on a specific date in the future.
 The predetermined price is called the forward exchange rate.
-The
+The forward exchange rate is set to a value such that no money is required up front to enter the contract.

 Another method the company might use is to immediately buy the yen it needs at an exchange rate of 100 yen per dollar.
 However, a relationship known as covered interest parity guarantees that buying the yen immediately and investing them in one-year interest-paying Japanese notes is equivalent to immediately entering a one-year forward contract and investing the dollars that would have been converted to yen in one-year interest-paying U.S. notes.
 Covered interest parity is generally agreed to hold in the foreign exchange market.
 For more on covered interest parity, see Grabbe (1991).

-forward exchange rate is set to a value such that no money is required up front to enter the contract.

 For example, the forward exchange rate for delivery in one year might be 97 yen per dollar.
 Thus, the company could enter a one-year forward contract on 12.5 million yen (1250 screens at 10,000 yen per screen).
 No money is transferred until delivery.
-At delivery the com

-A forward contract is an agreement to buy or sell a specific quantity of currency at a predetermined dollar price on a specific date in the future.

-pany would be certain to receive an exchange rate of 97 yen per dollar, so that each screen would cost \$103.09, thereby guaranteeing a profit of \$1.91 per screen.
+At delivery the company would be certain to receive an exchange rate of 97 yen per dollar, so that each screen would cost \$103.09, thereby guaranteeing a profit of \$1.91 per screen.
 There are always two sides to every forward contract: the buyer of the foreign currency is "long" the forward contract, while the seller of the foreign currency is

 "short."
 Forward contracts are usually traded over standardized intervals: 30, 60, 90, or 180 days, or one year.
 For example, if an investor goes long a 30-day forward contract for 1 million yen at a forward price of 100 yen per dollar, 30 days later the investor is obligated to purchase 1 million yen for \$10,000.